 - Respecting other park users – The park is enjoyed by over 1 million visits per year, who all come for different activities.
 Be kind and respectful of everyone!
 Downhill hikers yield to uphill hikers.
 Keep your music to a minimum volume.

 Be a Wissahero!
-Wissahickon Valley Park is a huge park that is visited by over 1 million visits per year and is surrounded on all sides by busy roads.
+Wissahickon Valley Park is a huge park that has over 1 million visits per year and is surrounded on all sides by busy roads.
 The downside of this fantastic accessibility is an accumulation of litter in the park.
-Consider showing the park some love by picking up trash.
+We are calling on all friends and lovers of the Wissahickon to help the park, the creek, and wildlife by removing litter from the park.

 Check out this page to find out how you can safely run your own clean-up in the park.